gerardo-cortes/chess-api/README.md

 ## Build
-This project uses the [ANTLR 4 Maven plugin](https://www.antlr.org/api/maven-plugin/latest/usage.html) to generate the parser sources in the `compile` lifecycle of maven.
+This project uses the [ANTLR 4 Maven plugin](https://www.antlr.org/api/maven-plugin/latest/usage.html) to generate the parser sources in the `compile` maven lifecycle.
 ```shell
 # generate the source code based on the grammar in the directory /target/generated-sources/antlr4
 $ ./mvnw clean compile
 ```

-> Note: if you want your IDE to recognise the generated sources, you must add the `/target/generated-sources/antlr4` as one of your Source Folders
+> Note: if you want your IDE to recognize the generated sources, you must add the `/target/generated-sources/antlr4` as one of your Source Folders

 ## Run Tests
-Where they are and how to run them to ensure that the local environment is all set.
+To ensure the local environment is all set.
 ```shell
 $ ./mvnw clean verify
 ```

 ## Run
 One of the benefits of Sprint Boot is that it comes with an embedded web server.
 Using the Maven build provided by the _Spring Boot Initialzr_, you'll get a `.jar` file inside the `/target` directory.
-You can use the `.jar` file to run the entire Spring application.
+The `.jar` file can run the entire Spring application.

 ```shell
 # generates chess-api-0.0.1-SNAPSHOT.jar